AIALRA-0/Ramulator2_ECC/README.md

-# Ramulator2_ECC (Research Plugin for Large ECC Evaluation)
+# Ramulator2_ECC
-This plugin adds large-size ECC/EDC emulation to **Ramulator2** to evaluate memory reliability, bandwidth, and latency trade-offs in AI and HPC workloads.
+This plugin adds large-size ECC/EDC emulation to [Ramulator2](https://github.com/CMU-SAFARI/ramulator2) to evaluate memory reliability, bandwidth, and latency trade-offs in AI and HPC workloads.

 ---